-The mechanic(s)/pilot may not ask for another streamer just to save time in a heat; for example if it is wrapped around the lines.
+The mechanic(s)/pilot may not ask for another streamer just to save time in a heat; for example if it is wrapped around the lines or if a fly-away occurs.
+If a fly-away occurs and the model is stuck up in a tree or a net or is unable to be reached, the pilot may choose to continue with a new full length streamer instead of having a reflight (if granted be the Judges).